2026-04-23 07:19:58 | EST

 Revenue Estimate ***

-Access exclusive US stock research reports and real-time market analysis designed to help you identify the most promising investment opportunities.
-Our research team covers hundreds of stocks across all major exchanges to ensure comprehensive market coverage.
+We provide comprehensive coverage of equity markets, including earnings analysis, technical indicators, and market reactions.
 Edible (EDBL) recently released its official the previous quarter earnings results, disclosing a GAAP earnings per share (EPS) of -$65.8 and total quarterly revenue of $12.81 million.
 The results cover the operational period for the specified the previous quarter window, and reflect the company’s performance in the controlled environment agriculture (CEA) space, where it specializes in sustainably grown indoor herbs, leafy greens, and salad products sold to retail and foodservice partners.
 Broad

 Executive Summary